kennyklee123/PWA-Weather-App/README.md

+#PA Weather App that is also a Progressive Web App

-Hello!
-This is a Progressive Web App that allows users to search up the weather conditions of any city in the world!
+This Web App that allows users to search up the weather conditions of any city in the world!
 This weather-app is built using React and Open Weather API.

-To run this App, all you have to do is type npm start wherever you downloaded the folder for the weather-app and you are good to go!
+#How to run the App

+All you need to do is download the app and run npm install & npm start.